YourOnly-One/content/way/en-ph/blog/posts/2019/20190419-feasts-passover-unleavened-bread.md

 {{% /quotebox %}}

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Vayiqra (Leviticus) 23:5-6" srclink="" srcrel="noopener external nofollow" attribto="Cepher" attriblink="" attribrel="noopener external nofollow" %}}
-<sup>5</sup> In the fourteenth day of the first month at evening is <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH)'s Pesach.
+<sup>5</sup> In the fourteenth day of the first month at evening is <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH)'s Pesach.

-<sup>6</sup> And on the fifteenth day of the same month is the Feast of Matstsah (Unleavened Bread) unto <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH): seven days ye must eat Matstsah (Unleavened Bread).
+<sup>6</sup> And on the fifteenth day of the same month is the Feast of Matstsah (Unleavened Bread) unto <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH): seven days ye must eat Matstsah (Unleavened Bread).
 {{% /quotebox %}}

-The **Feast of Pesach / Passover** is a foreshadow of our <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) Messiah's offer of salvation.
-Just as the blood of a lamb on the door of the Israelites signals that the house should be passed over by death, by accepting <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) Messiah as our Saviour the precious blood he shed washes away cover our sins and stops the second death from having power over us.
+The **Feast of Pesach / Passover** is a foreshadow of our <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) Messiah's offer of salvation.
+Just as the blood of a lamb on the door of the Israelites signals that the house should be passed over by death, by accepting <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) Messiah as our Saviour the precious blood he shed washes away cover our sins and stops the second death from having power over us.

 While the **Feast of Matstsah or Unleavened Bread** is a type of our new journey in life.
-Just as the Israelites only have to eat matstsah or unleavened bread when they fled Mitsriym (Egypt) and into the wilderness, likewise we were saved by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) through his one and only Son <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) from the power of Mitsriym (Egypt) which symbolises sin and our fallen nature.
-Our journey to the wilderness begins where we will be taught by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) and continually test our faith to make us resilient and stronger, just as the Israelites were taught by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) in the wilderness, and their faith tested multiple times.
+Just as the Israelites only have to eat matstsah or unleavened bread when they fled Mitsriym (Egypt) and into the wilderness, likewise we were saved by <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) through his one and only Son <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) from the power of Mitsriym (Egypt) which symbolises sin and our fallen nature.
+Our journey to the wilderness begins where we will be taught by <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) and continually test our faith to make us resilient and stronger, just as the Israelites were taught by <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) in the wilderness, and their faith tested multiple times.

-Together, both the Feast of Pesach / Passover and the Feast of Matstsah or Unleavened Bread points to our <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) Messiah's famous "Last Supper" or "Communion".
+Together, both the Feast of Pesach / Passover and the Feast of Matstsah or Unleavened Bread points to our <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) Messiah's famous "Last Supper" or "Communion".

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Lukas (Luke) 22:19-20" srclink="" srcrel="noopener external nofollow" attribto="Cepher" attriblink="" attribrel="noopener external nofollow" %}}
-<sup>19</sup> And he took <bdo dir="rtl" lang="hbo-Hebr">𐤀𐤕</bdo> (eth)-the bread, and gave thanks, and broke it, and gave unto them, saying, This is my body which is given for you: this do in remembrance of me.
+<sup>19</sup> And he took <bdi dir="rtl" lang="hbo-Hebr">𐤀𐤕</bdi> (eth)-the bread, and gave thanks, and broke it, and gave unto them, saying, This is my body which is given for you: this do in remembrance of me.

 <sup>20</sup> Likewise also the cup after supper, saying, This cup is the Renewed Covenant in my blood, which is shed for you.
 {{% /quotebox %}}

-Tonight and for the next seven days, let us remember what our Abba (Father) <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) did to the Israelites, who some of us are our ancestors by blood, and later when our Abba (Father) <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) gave his one and only begotten Son <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) to become our Messiah (Saviour) should we accept him and confess He was sent here by the Most High to save you and me.
+Tonight and for the next seven days, let us remember what our Abba (Father) <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) did to the Israelites, who some of us are our ancestors by blood, and later when our Abba (Father) <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) gave his one and only begotten Son <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) to become our Messiah (Saviour) should we accept him and confess He was sent here by the Most High to save you and me.

-Happy Pesach and Matstsah my brothers and sisters in <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄</bdo> (YAH).
+Happy Pesach and Matstsah my brothers and sisters in <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄</bdi> (YAH).

 ## San Ildefonso Catholic Reenactment